In one tiny German town, nobody worries about energy bills

 While Feldheim’s approach can’t be copied everywhere, such projects can be a big part of the solution, Knape said.
 “Many little Feldheims could supply at least parts of Berlin.”

 Siegfried Kappert, 83, is similarly optimistic.
-Born and bred in Feldheim, he enthusiastically paid the 3,000-euro (dollar) fee to connect his home to the electricity and heating grids when they were built.
+Born and bred in Feldheim, he enthusiastically paid the $3,000 fee to connect his home to the electricity and heating grids when they were built.

 That investment has paid off manifold since, with lower energy prices for him and the village, which has no unemployment and was recently able to afford new pavements, streetlights and a cultural venue in a converted barn topped with solar panels.

-Kappert laments that longtime Chancellor Angela Merkel allowed Germany to become dependent on Russian energy and feels her Union bloc, now in opposition, should stop sniping at the new government.
+Kappert laments that longtime former Chancellor Angela Merkel allowed Germany to become dependent on Russian energy and feels her conservative Union bloc, now in opposition, should stop sniping at the new government.

 “They should work together, that would be the right way,” he said.